vijayrawatsan/rest-exporter/README.md

 Backgroud
 --------------

 I love Spring stack I guess most of Java Devs do.
-But there is no plugin to generate good APi docs for Spring MVC Rest API.
+But there is no plugin to generate good API docs for Rest API developed using Spring MVC.
 So I am hoping to fill that gap.